Multiple Hypothesis Testing Framework for Spatial Signals: Introduction

-Over the past two decades, the rapid development of ever cheaper and smaller sensors, as well as the rise of faster, lower latency and more reliable wireless connectivity standards have facilitated the deployment of large-scale sensor networks, a key technology in the \gls{iot}.
-In this work, we propose a fully data-driven framework to directly infer spatial regions of \textit{interesting}, \textit{different} or \textit{anomalous} behavior with quantitative statistical performance guarantees in terms of Type I errors using large-scale sensor networks.
+} The existing works on hypothesis testing methods for spatial signals with \glspl{wsn} focus on the detection of the presence of interesting, different or anomalous behavior of the spatial signal \textit{somewhere} within entire observation area under guarantees on the error probabilities.
+The only exception is \cite{Ermis2010}, where the authors also identify the sensors that observe the anomaly.
+In this work, we consider the more demanding problem of identifying the \textit{areas} where the spatial signal exhibits different behavior than in nominal conditions such that statistical performance guarantees in terms of Type~I error control are provided.
 To this end, we model the spatial area of interest as a regular spatial grid.
-We formulate a \gls{mht} problem such that a decision on the state of the observed phenomenon is made at each grid point (also referred to as a \textit{location}).
+We make a decision on the state of the observed phenomenon at each grid point.
 We discriminate between the nominal state of the phenomenon, represented by the null hypothesis $\HNul$, and any state that deviates from the nominal, represented by alternate hypotheses.
-While in many problems, one could distinguish various classes of {anomalous}, {interesting} or {different} behavior, we summarize everything that is not conform with the null hypothesis under the alternative $\HAlt$. \textit{Sensors} (also referred to as \textit{nodes}), capable of communicating with a cloud/\gls{fc}, are placed sparsely in distinct locations.
-No particular sensor distribution geometry or configuration is assumed.
+While in many problems, one could distinguish various classes of {anomalous}, {interesting} or {different} behavior, we summarize everything that is not conform to $\HNul$ under the alternative $\HAlt$.

-The proposed method does not presume a specific parametric spatial signal propagation model.
-Neither does it require raw measurements to be exchanged among neighboring nodes, nor to be transmitted to the \gls{fc}.
-Instead, each node communicates local information to the \gls{fc} via a scalar quantity \cite{Wang2018}.
-The communication of all raw measurements \cite{Arias2018} is infeasible in the context of large-scale sensor networks due to constraints on bandwidth and energy consumption \cite{Wang2018, Nitzan2020}.
-While the former is particularly critical when a network is composed of many agents operating in a congested spectrum, the latter is a crucial requirement for a long sensor life span.

-It may not be feasible to specify an accurate probability model for each node and its signal environment.
-The underlying probability models are learned from the data, which makes our method robust against modeling errors and suitable to a wide range of applications.
-However, incorporating specific models describing the underlying physics may be beneficial, as will be pointed towards the end of this paper.